droidian/firefox-esr-mobile-config/README.md

   small screen)
 * Moves the UI chrome (address- and tab-bar) to the bottom
 * Enable mobile gestures
+* Show one tab to show the page title
 * Privacy tweaks:
   * Disable search suggestions
   * Disable Firefox studies